 In order to provide a legal basis for this structure some CCPs may require us to enter into arrangements under which we will grant you a security interest over some or all of our related rights against the CCP.
 Such arrangements may not be necessary in relation to every CCP which we clear transactions through on your behalf, or with other clearing brokers who you may use to access EU CCPs.
 This is because in some jurisdictions the CCP may be able to rely on local legislative provisions in order to carry out either the porting or return of assets directly to you without needing a security arrangement to be in place or may, upon reviewing the applicable jurisdictions in question, consider that such a security arrangement is not required.
 Whether or not a security arrangement is required will depend on the jurisdiction that the CCP is established in as well as the jurisdiction which would apply to our insolvency.
 The CCP disclosure documents may provide further information on what arrangements they require to be put in place.
-Links to the CCP disclosure documents can be found at the end of this document.
+Please refer to the relevant CCP's websites for further information on CCP disclosure documents.
+Due to Swiss insolvency laws as described in more detail in Part One C, we may be required by CCPs to put such security arrangements in place.